Restaurant-tested systems for families

 The backstory

-Cassie spent years in restaurant operations โ€” from GM to VP-level roles โ€” designing the schedules, checklists, and training programs that kept kitchens and dining floors running without drama.
-In 2018, she moved into corporate roles focused on company-wide systems and leadership training, teaching people how to run successful restaurant operations and build effective teams.
-Together with her husband, they realized the same frameworks could transform how their family of seven operates.
+Cassie spent 20 years in restaurant operations designing the schedules, checklists, and training programs that kept kitchens and dining floors running without drama.
+In 2018, she moved into corporate leadership — now a VP at a company that builds training for restaurants, teaching people how to run successful operations at the company level.
+Her husband Josef comes from banking — a completely different industry, but the same obsession with systems and process.
+Together, they realized Cassie's operational frameworks could transform how their family of seven operates.

 The same thinking that prevents a kitchen from falling apart during a Friday rush can prevent a household from falling apart on a Tuesday morning.